Winipedia/pyrig/docs/cli/commands/init.md

 Priority groups are processed sequentially (highest first), with files in the same group initialized in parallel.
 These files are required before other setup steps can proceed.

 ### 4. Syncing Venv (Again)
-Ensures the venv reflects the newly created config files and uv installs the project itself.
+Ensures the venv reflects the newly created config files.
+This step installs the project itself, making the project's CLI commands available (e.g., `uv run myapp <command>`).
-Activates the cli of my-app.

 ### 5. Creating Project Root
 Generates all config files and directory structure by calling `mkroot` internally.
 See [mkroot](mkroot.md) for details.